 2007 – today

 Relo’s rounded triangle shape and red color evoke a sense of movement and passion, which is in keeping with the fast-paced nature of the aviation industry.
 The white letters “CSA” stand out against the red background for better visibility and brand recognition.
 The SkyTeam symbol on the right signifies the airline’s global partnership and emphasizes the breadth of its network.
-The use of two sans-serif fonts in the SkyTeam logo provides an easy-to-understand yet modern, clean aesthetic.
+Using two sans-serif fonts in the SkyTeam logo provides an easy-to-understand yet modern, clean aesthetic.